RileyGunn/test_website/docs/Getting Started Guide/Safety.md

 - If multiple people have simultaneous control of HS3, or multiple HS3 units, ensure a suitable work-flow is in place to minimize the risk of the machine becoming active while an individual is in hazardous proximity to the machine.

 ### Work Area Safety
-- The work area must be adequately illuminated and free from clutter.
+- The work area should be adequately illuminated and free from clutter.
 - Do not place HS3 in a confined space where heater elements of the system may significantly increase the temperature of the space.
 - Do not place HS3 in a position where it may accidentally be exposed to water or other fluids.